Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Proofs and Additional Theoretical Results

 \end{reptheorem} \begin{proof}

-where the first inequality in (\ref{eq:jensen}) is due to Jensen's inequality and (\ref{eq:empirical}) holds because the empirical quantile $\quant(\gS_c)$ must evaluate to one of the $n$ values in $\gS_c$, each of which takes $\frac{1}{n}$ of the $[0,1]$ range.
+where the first inequality in (\ref{eq:jensen}) is due to Jensen's inequality and (\ref{eq:empirical}) holds because the empirical quantile $\quant(\gS_c)$ must evaluate to one of the $n$ values in $\gS_c = \{s_{c}^{(1)}, \ldots, s_{c}^{(n)}\}$, each of which takes $\frac{1}{n}$ of the $[0,1]$ range.
 In (\ref{eq:empirical}), we have the expectation of the sample mean, which equals the expectation of the population as in (\ref{eq:sample_mean}).
-Lastly, (\ref{eq:pull_max}) holds because the $\push{P}{s}(s_c)$ is a probability measure and thus non-negative everywhere, and (\ref{eq:w1-bound_2}) follows directly from the definition of the 1-Wassertein distance, as in (\ref{eq:w1_cdf}). \end{proof}
+Lastly, (\ref{eq:pull_max}) holds because $p_{\push{P}{s}}(s_c)$ is a density and thus non-negative everywhere, and (\ref{eq:w1-bound_2}) follows directly from the definition of the 1-Wasserstein distance, as in (\ref{eq:w1_cdf}). \end{proof}